angeloashmore/slice-library-starter-next/README.md

      your-library-name
    ```

+1. **Install dependencies**

-1. Navigate into your Slice Library and install its dependencies.
+   Navigate into your Slice Library and install its dependencies.

    ```bash
    cd your-library-name
    npm install
    ```

+1. **Start developing**

-1. Start Slice Machine and the Next.js dev server.
+   Start Slice Machine and the Next.js dev server.

    ```bash
    npm run dev
    ```

    After starting Slice Machine, open [http://localhost:9999](http://localhost:9999) with your browser to view Slice Machine.

 Now you can begin creating Slices for your Slice Library.
 The process of making a Slice in a Slice Library is the same as making one for a full website.

-## 🎁&nbsp; Sharing your Slice Library
+## Sharing your Slice Library

 You can share your Slice Library with others by pushing it to GitHub in a public repository.